ctgreybeard/SwiftCustomControl/README.md

 the interest of someone who would spend the time to lay it out for me.

 As it turns out it's pretty easy but getting there was hard.
+It was like a key in a lock, unless all the bumps are in the right place and of the right size the lock doesn't open.

 I ended up submitting a Technical Support Incident to Apple for help.
 I did get some great help.